 Activated charcoal is a highly absorbent substance that is capable of absorbing and expelling toxins from our body, internally as well as externally.11

 Activated charcoal does this without getting absorbed into the body itself.
 When it comes to whitening teeth, it works by binding the plaque and microscopic tidbits that stain the teeth onto it and flushing it out.
-It also absorbs malodors and bacteria as well as works as a disinfectant.12
+It also absorbs malodors and bacteria and works as a disinfectant.12

 Note: Activated charcoal is likely to stain crowns, caps, or porcelain veneers.
 If your teeth become sensitive, stop using it.